rockerBOO/awesome-neovim/README.md

 ## Resource

 - [Neovimcraft](https://neovimcraft.com) - A site dedicated to searching for Neovim specific plugins and guides for building plugins in Lua.
+- [TWiN](https://this-week-in-neovim.org) - TWiN (this-week-in-neovim.org) is dedicated to providing weekly news about Neovim and its ecosystem.